Nicola Galombik: Harambee Youth Employment Accelerator

 Galombik founded Harambee Youth Employment Accelerator in 2010 to address high youth unemployment in South Africa, caused by a large demographic "bulge" of youth reaching working age and to solve a supply and demand mismatch between labor and employers.
 In Swahili "Harambee" means "we all pull together".
 Galombik has served as the Board Chair since the founding of the organization.
 The organization was incubated by Galombik's investment firm, Yellowwoods, in partnership with the South African Government's National Treasury’s Jobs Fund.
 Harambee connects first-time job seekers to employer partners through a mobile-accessed network that assesses and trains first time job seekers for their first job.
 By creating a large network of workers that is easily navigable and proving that youth can be successfully retained using this method, Harambee has been able to scale their efforts and effectiveness.
 Harambee began with a goal of connecting 10,000 unemployed South African youth to jobs and has now provided 100,000 first-time job seekers with employment opportunities at over 500 companies.
 The non-profit and its leadership have been recognized with awards and funding from organizations such as the Skoll Foundation and USAID.

 Honors, decorations, awards and distinctions

-Nicola was recognized in 2020 by the Schwab Foundation as one of their Innovators of the Year.
+Galombik was recognized in 2020 by the Schwab Foundation as one of their Innovators of the Year.
 She was awarded the Skoll Award for Social Entrepreneurship in 2019.
 She is a fellow of the African Leadership Initiative and African Leadership Network, and the IGD Frontier 100.
 She was also a 2015 John P. McNulty Prize Laureate and a member of the Aspen Global Leadership Network.
 She also received a Fulbright Scholarship to attend New York University.